10% off for first time customers! Use code “daytrypfirst” at checkout.

 Common Side Effects

-- Semaglutide: The most frequent side effects of semaglutide are gastrointestinal.
-Because it slows digestion and acts on gut hormones, many users experience nausea, which can sometimes be significant especially during dose-escalation.
+• Semaglutide: The most frequent side effects of semaglutide are gastrointestinal.
+Because it slows digestion and acts on gut hormones, many users experience nausea, which can sometimes be significant, especially during dose escalation.
 Other common side effects include loss of appetite (anorexia), stomach pain, diarrhea, and occasional vomiting.
-These side effects are usually mild-to-moderate and tend to improve as your body adjusts to the medication.
-Doctors often start patients on a low dose and gradually increase it over 16–20 weeks specifically to minimize GI side effects.
+These side effects are usually mild to moderate and tend to improve as your body adjusts to the medication.
+Doctors often start patients on a low dose and gradually increase it over 16–20 weeks, specifically to minimize GI side effects.
 Not everyone gets nausea – about 1 in 5 patients did in trials – and taking semaglutide with a small meal or at bedtime can help.
 Importantly, semaglutide does not cause stimulant effects like jitteriness or insomnia.
 In fact, some patients report feeling more energetic as they lose weight, but semaglutide itself doesn’t speed you up.

 Serious Risks and Precautions

-- Semaglutide: A key precaution with semaglutide (and all GLP-1 agonists) is the potential risk of rare but serious side effects.
+• Semaglutide: A key precaution with semaglutide (and all GLP-1 agonists) is the potential risk of rare but serious side effects.
 These include pancreatitis (inflammation of the pancreas) and gallbladder problems (rapid weight loss can sometimes precipitate gallstones).
 Semaglutide also carries a boxed warning about thyroid C-cell tumors seen in rodents; as a result, it’s contraindicated in patients with a personal or family history of medullary thyroid carcinoma or MEN2 syndrome.
-In practice, thyroid tumors have not been observed in human trials, but out of caution patients are advised to report any new neck lumps or trouble swallowing.
+In practice, thyroid tumors have not been observed in human trials, but out of caution, patients are advised to report any new neck lumps or trouble swallowing.
 Other rare adverse effects can include kidney injury (usually from severe dehydration due to vomiting).
 However, it’s important to note that semaglutide has beneficial effects on cardiovascular health – it tends to lower blood pressure and improve cholesterol as you lose weight, and it does not cause heart valve problems (an issue that plagued some older weight-loss drugs).
 In fact, semaglutide (Wegovy) was recently shown to reduce the risk of heart attack and stroke in obese individuals with heart disease.
 Overall, with proper medical screening and follow-up, semaglutide is considered safe for long-term use in most people and is well-tolerated aside from the GI symptoms.

-- Phentermine: Because phentermine is a stimulant, its safety profile demands caution, especially in people with underlying health issues.
+• Phentermine: Because phentermine is a stimulant, its safety profile demands caution, especially in people with underlying health issues.
 Phentermine isn’t a good choice for people with: heart disease, uncontrolled high blood pressure, severe thyroid overactivity, or glaucoma.
 It can increase heart rate and BP, so it may aggravate those conditions.
 It’s also absolutely contraindicated in pregnancy – no weight loss drug should be used by pregnant or nursing women, and phentermine in particular could potentially harm a fetus.
 Phentermine has some potential for dependence or abuse, as it’s chemically akin to amphetamines (though much less potent).
 It’s classified as a Schedule IV controlled substance in the U.S., meaning it has recognized medical use but also some risk of misuse.
 In practice, addiction to phentermine is uncommon when used as prescribed, but patients may feel they “depend” on the energy boost and appetite suppression.
 Providers typically will not refill phentermine indefinitely without breaks or reassessment.
 Another historical safety concern is valvular heart disease: phentermine was part of the infamous “Fen-Phen” combination in the 90s that was linked to heart valve damage.
 Phentermine alone has not been shown to cause that issue, but because of its past association, doctors remain watchful of any cardiac symptoms.

 In short, semaglutide’s side effects are mostly gastrointestinal and manageable, while phentermine’s side effects are cardiovascular and nervous system-related.
 From a safety standpoint, semaglutide may be preferable for those with cardiac risk factors (and indeed has positive metabolic benefits), whereas phentermine is only suitable for otherwise healthy individuals without heart or blood pressure issues.
 Both drugs require a prescription and medical supervision, but semaglutide’s safety profile supports longer-term use (months to years), whereas phentermine is intended for short-term use due to tolerance and side effect concerns.